 The lender may also schedule an appraisal if it’s required.
 The appraisal helps determine what the home is worth.

 If there are no obstacles during underwriting, the final step is closing.
 Closing on a HELOC should be similar to closing on the mortgage when you bought your home.

 You’ll meet with the closing attorney and sign any required paperwork.
 You’ll also need to pay your closing costs, typically 2% to 5% of the loan amount.
 Once the loan closes, you can access your home equity line.

 At that point, you can withdraw from your HELOC as needed for the draw period.
 You’ll only pay interest on the amount of your credit line you use.

 How long does it take to apply for a HELOC?

-Submitting your HELOC application may take less than an hour if you’re doing it online.
+The time it takes to get a HELOC can vary by step.
+Submitting your HELOC application may take less than an hour if you do it online.
 It can take an afternoon if you still need to organize your documents.